nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-26-upgrading-windows-7-to-windows-8-remotely-over-team-viewer-for-parents-in-another-country/index.md

 ---
+title: Upgrading Windows 7 to Windows 8 remotely over Team Viewer for parents in another country
+date: 2012-08-26
+author: MrHinsh
 id: "7712"
-title: "Upgrading Windows 7 to Windows 8 remotely over Team Viewer for parents in another country"
-date: "2012-08-26"
-categories:
-  - "me"
-tags:
-  - "teamviewer"
-  - "win8"
-coverImage: "nakedalm-logo-128-link-15-15.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "upgrading-windows-7-to-windows-8-remotely-over-team-viewer-for-parents-in-another-country"
+slug: upgrading-windows-7-to-windows-8-remotely-over-team-viewer-for-parents-in-another-country
 aliases:
 - /blog/upgrading-windows-7-to-windows-8-remotely-over-team-viewer-for-parents-in-another-country
+tags:
+- teamviewer
+- win8
+categories:
+- me
+coverImage: nakedalm-logo-128-link-15-15.png

 ---

 Do you have parents that could not install an application let alone and operating system?
 Do they live in a country other than the one that you are currently in?
 Well mine do and the thing that helps me most in helping them is a little app called Team Viewer.